pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

     You can now view your EKS cluster details using the Kubernetes dashboard.
 After you install Pega software, you can use this dashboard to review the status of all of the related Kubernetes objects used in your deployment.
 Without a deployment, only EKS resources display.
 The dashboard does not display your EKS cluster name or your resource name, which is expected behavior.

-    To continue using the Kubernetes dashboard to see the progress of your deployment, keep this keep this PowerShell or Linux shell open.
+    To continue using the Kubernetes dashboard to see the progress of your deployment, keep this PowerShell or Linux shell open.

 At this point, you must create a database instance into which you must install Pega Platform.